-We are mailing this proxy statement on or about April 25, 2022 to our stockholders of record as of the close of business on March 31, 2022, which we refer to as the record date.
+We are mailing this proxy statement on or about April 16, 2025 to our stockholders of record as of the close of business on March 18, 2025, which we refer to as the "record date".
 The record date was established by our board.
 Stockholders of record as of the close of business on the record date are entitled to receive notice of and to vote their shares at the meeting.
-Each outstanding share of common stock entitles the holder to cast one vote on each matter considered at the meeting.
-As of the close of business on the record date, 21,120,936 shares of our common stock were outstanding and entitled to vote at the meeting.
+As of the close of business on the record date, 21,586,918 shares of our common stock were outstanding and entitled to vote at the meeting.
+Each outstanding share of common stock entitles the holder to cast one vote on each director to be elected and each other matter to be considered at the meeting.
 Shares of our common stock constitute our only outstanding class of voting securities and will vote as a single class on all matters to be considered at the annual meeting.